 If you’re traveling within Europe, there are many budget airlines that can fly you almost anywhere in Europe for little cost.
-There are often hidden fees and special baggage requirements, though, so make sure you do your research before booking.
+There are often hidden fees and special baggage requirements, so make sure you research before booking.

 Don’t forget your travel adapter!
-There’s many universal ones nowadays, but if you’re getting one for just your country, keep in mind that the UK and Continental Europe have different outlets.
+There are many universal ones nowadays, but if you’re getting one for just your country, keep in mind that the UK and Continental Europe have different outlets.